codejones-hub/plutus/doc/tutorials/contract-testing.rst

 information.
 Every such test contains a list of Action_, tagged ``Do``, and *witnesses*, tagged ``Witness``.
 The witnesses record the results of random choices made by forAllQ_: in this case, the Ada value to be locked was chosen to be 1.
-Then the test proceeds by locking the Ada and giving the game token to wallet 2, but the third action we specified--making the guess--cannot be run, because its precondition is ``False``.
+The test proceeds by locking the Ada and giving the game token to wallet 2, but the third action we specified--making the guess--cannot be run, because its precondition is ``False``.
 This is what the ``BadPrecondition`` tells